 Mandarin Oranges, also known as tangerines, are a staple during the Lunar New Year celebrations, also known as Chinese New Year or Spring Festival, in many Asian cultures.
 With their bright color, sweet flavor, and auspicious symbolism, Mandarin Oranges are an integral part of the festivities and are consumed, gifted, and displayed in homes and businesses during this time.

-Mandarin Oranges as a symbol of good fortune and prosperity can be traced back to ancient China.
-The Chinese word "", for Mandarin Orange, "kam" or "gam", sounds similar to the word for "gold" in Chinese, leading to the belief that these oranges bring wealth and prosperity.
+The history of Mandarin Oranges as a symbol of good fortune and prosperity can be traced back to ancient China.
+The Chinese word "柑", for Mandarin Orange, "kam" or "gam", sounds similar to the word for "gold" in Chinese, leading to the belief that these oranges bring wealth and prosperity.
 The round shape of the oranges is also seen as a symbol of completeness and unity, making them a popular gift to give to friends, family, and business associates.

 During the Lunar New Year, Mandarin Oranges are often displayed in bowls or baskets in homes and businesses, with the number of oranges representing the desired number of good wishes for the coming year.
 In some cultures, the oranges are paired with pomelos, a larger citrus fruit, to symbolize the balance of good and bad fortune in the coming year.
 The sweet flavour of Mandarin Oranges is believed to represent the hope for a sweet year ahead.